packets-lab/packets-lab.github.io/_projects/future-protos.markdown

 #### funding

-Early on, this work has been supported by the Trilogy 2 EU project.
-Currently, it is funded by the School of Engineering and Informatics.
-An Amazon research award supports experimentation with AWS EC2 instances.
+Research in this strand has been funded by the School of Engineering and Informatics, an Amazon research award (providing AWS EC2 instances) and GEANT's Innovation Programme.

 #### publications

+A. Valentine and G. Parisis, “Developing and experimenting with LEO satellite constellations in OMNeT++”, In Proceedings of the 8th OMNeT++ Community Summit, 2021.

 M. Alasmar, G. Parisis and J. Crowcroft, “SCDP: Systematic Rateless Coding for Efficient Data Transport in Data Centres”, in IEEE/ACM Transactions on Networking, 2021.